peterngineering/mythosul/README.md

 *FOR NOW: Only working on 32bit capable RPi's*

 Readup for my mishmash of devnotes and planning for rebuilds.
+Luckily for you , there will be NO TEST on what all I have said here about notes!

 You can build your own for previous versions as you see fit but you will have to do your own back porting.
 I started this project from the old stack building on version 28 and worked my way up to fixes35.
 Following upstream just below